google/WebFundamentals/src/_langs/en/fundamentals/device-access/stickyness/web-app-manifest.markdown

 ## Define the initial orientation of the page

-You can enforce a specific orientation, which is really useful for some use cases like games, which may only work in landscape.
-However, this should be used with care.
-Users prefer being able to view apps in both orientations.
+You can enforce a specific orientation, which is really useful for some use cases like games, which may only work in one orientation.
+Use this with care.
+Users prefer selecting the orientation.

 {% highlight json %}
 "orientation": "landscape"